Commercial insurance options

 A lower median cost suggests that most policyholders spent less than the average premium.
 Your rate will depend on specific qualities of your business, including your profession, state, payroll, and claims history.

-The best way to discover your workers' comp cost is to get a workers' compensation insurance quote.
+The best way to discover your workers' comp cost is to get a quote.

-To purchase workers' compensation insurance, follow these basic steps:
+To get workers' compensation insurance, follow these basic steps:

-Each state has specific rules for workers' compensation.
-Sometimes these regulations affect how you get your policy.
-For example, monopolistic states like Ohio, North Dakota, Washington, or Wyoming require business owners to buy workers' comp insurance directly through their state fund.
+State regulations can affect how you get your workers' compensation policy.
+For example, monopolistic states like Ohio, North Dakota, Washington, and Wyoming require business owners to buy workers' comp insurance directly through their state fund.

 Explore workers' compensation insurance by state to learn more about the laws where you live.

 You'll need to include details about your business when getting a workers' comp quote.
-You can prepare by listing your location, payroll, claims history, number of employees, and the nature of your work.
+Prepare by listing your address, payroll, claims history, number of employees, and the nature of your work.

-Workers' compensation won't cover injuries that occur outside of work, intentionally, or while commuting to and from work.
-It also doesn't cover accidents related to intoxication or substance abuse.
+Workers' compensation won't cover injuries that occur outside of work, intentionally, and while commuting to and from work.
+Coverage also won't include incidents related to intoxication or substance abuse.

 Yes.
 Workers' compensation can provide coverage for people who are self-employed.
 While it may not be required by law, many business owners opt to purchase workers' comp to cover medical bills and lost wages if an injury occurs.